Space tug: Shijian-21

-Smaller tugs generally cubesat deployers
+Smaller tugs and dispensers

 SHERPA

 Spaceflight Inc. developed SHERPA, which builds upon the capabilities of the Spaceflight Secondary Payload System (SSPS) by incorporating propulsion and power generation subsystems, which creates a propulsive tug dedicated to maneuvering to an optimal orbit to place secondary and hosted payloads.
 The maiden flight of two separate unpropelled variants of the dispenser was in December 2018 on a Falcon 9 rocket.
 This flight deployed 64 small satellites from 17 countries.

 ION Satellite Carrier

 D-Orbit, an Italian space logistics and transportation company, developed the InOrbit NOW ION Satellite Carrier.
-The first launch occurred on 3 September 2020 on a Vega rocket, but subsequent launches have all been on SpaceX Falcon 9 Transporter missions.
-On January 3, 2023 the company launched its seventh and eighth vehicles, Second star to the right, aboard the SpaceX Transporter-6 Mission.
+The first launch occurred on September 3, 2020, on a Vega rocket, but subsequent launches have all been on SpaceX Falcon 9 Transporter missions.
+On January 3, 2023, the company launched its seventh and eighth vehicles, Second star to the right, aboard the SpaceX Transporter-6 Mission.

 Long Duration Propulsive ESPA (LDPE)

 LDPE is based on a Northrop Grumman payload adapter used to help attach the upper stage to the main satellite in addition to hosting a few slots for other smallsats.
 However, the entire system is powered by the ESPAStar satellite bus, which is in charge of power consumption and distribution as well as propulsion making it a fully operational space tug capable of deploying different payloads at different orbits.
 ESPAStar has the capability to host 6 smallsat payloads totaling 1,920 kg (4,230 lb).
 The system is also able to provide 400 meters per second of delta-V via a Hydrazine propulsion module.

-The first LDPE was launched on 7 December 2021 on an Atlas V rocket as part of the STP-3 mission.
-The second launch was on 1 November 2022 on a Falcon Heavy rocket as part of the USSF-44 mission.
-A third mission is planned for 12 January 2023 on USSF-67 mission.
+The first LDPE was launched on December 7, 2021, on an Atlas V rocket as part of the STP-3 mission.
+The second launch was on November 1, 2022, on a Falcon Heavy rocket as part of the USSF-44 mission.
+A third mission was on January 15, 2023, on USSF-67 mission.

-Momentus Space
+Vigoride by Momentus Space

 Momentus Space develops different space tug versions focusing on large velocity changes over 1 km/s.
-Two demonstration missions of their Vigoride platform took place on 25 May 2022 and 3 January 2023 with key tests occurring through 2022.
+Two demonstration missions of their Vigoride platform took place on May 25, 2022, and January 3, 2023 with key tests occurring through 2022.
 Momentus Space became widely known in October 2020 when it reached a SPAC investment deal with Stable Road Acquisition Corp valuing the combined entity at over $1 billion.

 Epic Aerospace

-Epic Aerospace's Chimera LEO 1 launched on 3 January 2023.
+Epic Aerospace's Chimera LEO 1 launched on January 3, 2023.

 Launcher

-Reports surfaced circa June 15, 2021 of Launcher's Orbiter space tug.
-Launching on its own rocket as well as SpaceX’s Falcon 9 it provides 150 kilograms of payload, either 90 units of cubesat or else larger satellites using standard smallsat separation systems.
+Reports surfaced circa June 15, 2021, of Launcher's Orbiter space tug.
+Launching on its own rocket as well as SpaceX’s Falcon 9 it provides 150 kilograms of payload, either 90 units of CubeSat or else larger satellites using standard smallsat separation systems.
 With a chemical propulsion system using ethylene and nitrous oxide propellants it is capable of 500 meters per second of delta-v, more with additional propellant tanks.
-Orbiter SN1 launched on 3 January 2023.
+Orbiter SN1 launched on January 3, 2023.

+After Launcher was acquired by VAST, the Orbiter program was cancelled.